 About the Beacon Award for Excellence

-The American Association of Critical-Care Nurses (AACN)'s Beacon Award designates three levels recognizing significant milestones along a unit’s journey.
+The AACN’s Beacon Award designates three levels recognizing significant milestones along a unit’s journey.
 For patients and families, the Beacon Award signifies exceptional care through improved outcomes and greater overall satisfaction.
-For nurses, a Beacon Award signals a positive and supportive work environment with greater collaboration between colleagues and leaders, higher morale and lower turnover.
-The Beacon Award includes bronze, silver and gold levels so that a unit can chart its excellence journey over time.
+For nurses, a Beacon Award signals a positive and supportive work environment with greater collaboration between colleagues and leaders, higher morale, and lower turnover.
+The Beacon Award includes bronze, silver, and gold levels so that a unit can chart its excellence journey over time.
 Beacon Award recipients receive a three-year designation.

 Interested in joining our nursing team?